EIDAS: Evolution and legal implications

 The eIDAS Regulation evolved from Directive 1999/93/EC, which set a goal that EU member states were expected to achieve in regards to electronic signing.
 Smaller European countries were among the first to start adopting digital signatures and identification, for example the first Estonian digital signature was given in 2002 and the first Latvian digital signature was given in 2006.
 Their experience has been used to develop a now EU-wide regulation, that became binding as law throughout the EU since the first of July, 2016.
 Directive 1999/93/EC made EU member states responsible for creating laws that would allow them to meet the goal of creating an electronic signing system within the EU.
 The directive also allowed each member state to interpret the law and impose restrictions, thus preventing real interoperability, and leading toward a fragmented scenario.
 In contrast with the 1999 directive, eIDAS ensures mutual recognition of the eID for authentication among member states, thus achieving the goal of the Digital Single Market.

 eIDAS provides a tiered approach of legal value.
 It requires that no electronic signature can be denied legal effect or admissibility in court solely for not being an advanced or qualified electronic signature.
 Qualified electronic signatures must be given the same legal effect as handwritten signatures.

 For electronic seals (legal entities' version of signatures), probative value is explicitly addressed, as seals should enjoy the presumption of integrity and the correctness of the origin of the attached data.

 In June 2021, the Commission proposed an amendment and published a recommendation.

-Identity number
+Controversy

+In 2023, a proposed change to the law was scrutinized as it would potentially enable EU governments to perform man-in-the-middle attacks, including encrypted communications.
+The proposal was condemned by groups of cyber security researchers, NGOs, and civil society, as a threat to human rights, privacy, and dignity.
+The proposal worked via the same mechanism as a 2019 attempt at mass surveillance in Kazakhstan.